Yankees vs. Rockies Player Props Betting Odds

 Torres Stats

-- Torres has recorded at least one hit in five straight games.
-During his last five outings he is hitting .450 with a walk.
+- Torres has recorded a base hit in six straight games.
+During his last 10 outings he is batting .341 with two doubles, a triple, a home run, two walks and three RBI.

 Torres Recent Games